bullhorn/dev-build-release/README.md

 Updates version of package.json to a "development" branch version schema

+`dev-build-release -o 1.2.3`

+Updates version of package.json to a hardcoded version(1.2.3, in the above example)

 # determine-version

 > Outputs message about what repositories to update and what the version of this project should be